Roger Kamien: Biography

 Roger Kamien was born in Paris.
 His family moved to the United States when he was six months old.
 Kamien studied piano with Claudio Arrau and Nadia Reisenberg, and Schenkerian analysis with Felix Salzer and Ernst Oster.
-He earned a BA from Columbia University and obtained his doctoral degree from Princeton University in 1964.He spent two years in France as a Fullbright scholar.
+He earned a BA from Columbia University and obtained his doctoral degree from Princeton University in 1964.
+He spent two years in France as a Fulbright scholar.

-Kamien immigrated to Israel in 1980.He and his wife, Anita, a conductor and pianist, have three children.His daughter, Adina Kamien, is an art curator who has organized many exhibitions at the Israel Museum in Jerusalem.
+Kamien immigrated to Israel in 1980.
+He and his wife, Anita, a conductor and pianist, have three children.
+His daughter, Adina Kamien, is an art curator who has organized many exhibitions at the Israel Museum in Jerusalem.

 Music career

-Kamien taught at Hunter College and then at Queens College, New York for twenty years.
+Kamien taught at Hunter College and then at Queens College, New York, for twenty years.
 In 1980, after moving to Israel, he began teaching at Bar-Ilan University.
-In 1983, he was appointed to the Zubin Mehta Chair of Musicology at the Hebrew University of Jerusalem.On his tours as a concert pianist, he often played duets with his wife, Anita.
+In 1983, he was appointed to the Zubin Mehta Chair of Musicology at the Hebrew University of Jerusalem.
+On his tours as a concert pianist, he often played duets with his wife, Anita.

 Kamien developed the concept of the listening outline, which he incorporated into the first edition of Music: An Appreciation and has refined and enhanced in subsequent editions.
-This is a text intended for students of all levels and backgrounds.The book, which comes bundled with a multimedia CD-ROM has been published in 16 editions to date.
+This is a text intended for students of all levels and backgrounds.
+The book, which comes bundled with a multimedia CD-ROM has been published in 16 editions to date.

 Kamien is the editor of Norton Scores and the author of numerous academic articles on musicology.
-In "Beethoven’s Piano Sonatas in the Context of his Other Works," for example, he maintains that Beethoven composed many more piano sonatas than symphonies or string quartets.
+In "Beethoven’s Piano Sonatas in the Context of his Other Works", for example, he maintains that Beethoven composed many more piano sonatas than symphonies or string quartets.

 Kamien's textbook on music appreciation, published by McGraw-Hill, is widely used in high schools and colleges as a basis for understanding classical and modern music.